Security-Onion-Solutions/securityonion-docs/proxy.rst

 Proxy Configuration
 ===================

-Starting in Security Onion 2.3.40, Setup will ask if you want to connect through a proxy server and, if so, it will automatically configure the system for you.
+Setup will ask if you want to connect through a proxy server and, if so, it will automatically configure the system for you.
 Otherwise, if you need to configure manually, please continue reading.

 There is no way to set a global proxy on Linux, but several tools will route their traffic through a proxy if the following lines are added to ``/etc/environment``: